TJX same-store sales top expectations, shares rise

-(Reuters) - TJX Cos Inc (TJX.N) topped quarterly same-store sales estimates on Wednesday, as more customers shopped at the off-price retailer’s T.J.
+Feb 26 (Reuters) - TJX Cos Inc topped quarterly same-store sales estimates on Wednesday, as more customers shopped at the off-price retailer’s T.J.
 Maxx and Marshalls’ stores during the holiday shopping period, sending its shares up 6%.

 The company reported a 6% rise in comparable-store sales, trouncing the average analyst estimate of a 3.03% rise, according to IBES data from Refinitiv.